aufanam/dhafinrayhan.github.io/README.md

-# cubing-profile
+# Dhafin's Cubing Profile Page
-My Cubing Profile Page
+For IF3170 (Belajar Mandiri 1)